MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-to-web-app-for-containers.md

 We will use the [Azure portal](https://portal.azure.com) for creating the Azure Container Registry, but note that there are alternate choices such as the Azure CLI.
 Follow the steps below to create a new Azure Container Registry:

 1. Log in to the [Azure portal](https://portal.azure.com) and create a new Azure Container Registry resource.
-Provide a registry name (note that this name is the one that should be set as the `docker.registry` property in `pom.xml`).
-Change the defaults as you wish, and then click 'create'.
+Provide a registry name (note that this name is the one that should be set as the `docker.registry` property in *pom.xml*).
+Change the defaults as you wish, and then click **Create**.

-1. Once the container registry is live (which is about 30 seconds after clicking 'create'), click on the container registry, and click on the 'Access keys' link in the left-menu area.
-In here, you need to enable the 'admin user' setting, so that this container registry can be accessed from our machines (to push docker containers into), and also to enable access from the Azure Web Apps for Containers instance we will set up soon.
+1. Once the container registry is live (which is about 30 seconds after clicking **Create**), click on the container registry, and click on the **Access keys** link in the left-menu area.
+In here, you need to enable the **admin user** setting, so that this container registry can be accessed from our machines (to push docker containers into), and also to enable access from the Azure Web Apps for Containers instance we will set up soon.

-1. While you are in the 'Access keys' area, note the `username` and `password` values.
-We will copy / paste these values into our global Maven `settings.xml` file  (for more information on Maven settings, see the [Apache Maven Project](https://maven.apache.org/settings.html) website).
-For reference, here is an obfuscated version of the `${user.home}/.m2/settings.xml` file on the author's system:
+1. While you are in the **Access keys** area, note the `username` and `password` values.
+We will copy / paste these values into our global Maven *settings.xml* file  (for more information on Maven settings, see the [Apache Maven Project](https://maven.apache.org/settings.html) website).
+For reference, here is an obfuscated version of the *${user.home}/.m2/settings.xml* file on the author's system:

     ```xml
     <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"